jeffamaxey/objectiv-analytics/modelhub/README.md

 source venv/bin/activate
 export PYTHONPATH=.

-# This will fail if the postgres lib development headers are not present if so, then on Ubuntu that can
-# be fixed with: sudo apt-get install libpq-dev
+# Install both Bach and ModelHub in local 'edit' mode
 pip install -e ../bach
 pip install -e .[dev]
+# The above will fail if the postgres lib development headers are not present.
+On Ubuntu that can be fixed
+# with: sudo apt-get install libpq-dev

 ```

 ### PyCharm